m4k2/HeroCTF-V5-WU-Foundry/README.md

 # HeroCTF-V5-WU-Foundry
 Welcome to the narrative of my adventure in the blockchain category of HeroCTF V5 (2023).
 It was all about Foundry this time.
 And oh boy, did it make a splash!

+All the challenges can be found here : http://blockchain.heroctf.fr:22000/.

 Fun side note: Foundry is like the superhero sidekick I never knew I needed.
 It's so powerful that I'm planning to use it for every other CTF.
 Plus, there's a neat template for CTF that comes along.
 Sweet deal, right?

 ## Challenge 00 : Oh sh.
 Here we go again ?